The truth about ransomware

 If you’re wondering why anyone would pay such vast sums, the answer is that it’s not just about recovering your data – it’s ensuring it remains private.

 Data exfiltration: It gets worse

 A new approach was needed.
-Taking down whole networks was one option, since this could also prevent access to backup servers, and proved profitable enough for a while.
+Taking down whole networks was one option since this could also prevent access to backup servers, and proved profitable enough for a while.
 But the biggest businesses had continuity plans for even this scale of attack.
-Eventually, a masterstroke of evil ingenuity emerged – introduced, as far as I can tell, by the Maze ransomware group in 2019, but quickly adopted by others.
+Eventually, a masterstroke of evil ingenuity emerged, introduced by the Maze ransomware group in 2019, but quickly adopted by others.
 Maze’s malware encrypted data as before, but simultaneously sent copies of the original files back to the ransomware operators.